TGots7/recipe/README.md

 This is a personal project, I built this Recipe Ruby on Rails App for a course I am taking at Flatiron School.

 Installing
-Clone this directory from GitHub, run bundle install in the terminal.
-After run the rails s command to start your server and intereact with the web app.
-The app should load on your localhost:(....) browser page.

-*A step by step series of examples that tell you have to get a development env running

-*Say what the step will be

-*Give the example
-*And repeat

-*until finished
-End with an example of getting some data out of the system or using it for a little demo
+#Installation guide

+Clone this repo and install the needed gems:

+$ bundle install
+Next, migrate the database:

+$ rails db:migrate
+Now run the app using:

+$ rails server
+Instructions

 Built With